-Located in the enormous Time Warner headquarters on Columbia Circle, and beside the gaudy Trump International Hotel, the Jazz At The Lincoln Centre rooms seem incongruous.
-Not because they’re lacking aesthetically, on the contrary, they are wonderful to look at, but because they unapologetically reside in the shadow of the most heinous monuments of Western capitalism – this is the last place you’d expect a progressive art form to be flourishing.
+Located in the enormous Time Warner headquarters on Columbia Circle, the Jazz At The Lincoln Centre rooms seem incongruous.
+Not because they’re lacking aesthetically, on the contrary, they are wonderful to look at, but because they unapologetically reside in the shadow of one of the most heinous monuments to Western capitalism: the Trump International Hotel.
+This is the last place you’d expect a ‘progressive’ art form to be flourishing.

 WJ3’s band – Eric Reed on piano, Terell Stafford on trumpet, Stacy Dillard on tenor and sop sax, and George DeLancey on bass – are all top-notch, widely-recognised and respected players who gave a fine recital of tunes old and new.
 But it was very much WJ3’s show.
 After every couple of numbers (largely drawn from his or pianist Eric Reed’s discs) there was a extended drum solo by the leader, all of which elicited a worthy response from the predominately white/middle class audience.